buricco/nabusoft/readme.md

 On anything remotely resembling Unix,
 `cat filename.bin filename.rom > filename.com`

+### File that uses `INCBIN` to automatically use the ROM

+Just make sure the file is in the current directory with the required name.

 Nabu's native operating system loads applications other than the menu system at 0x0100, the same as CP/M, so the resulting binaries are meant to be used in